Porsche Extended Warranty: Cost, Coverage and Plans

 As a rule of thumb, an extended auto warranty is more likely to be worth it if either:

-Porsche has a mixed record for reliability.
+Porsche has a record of being relatively reliable.
 J.D.
-Power ranked the brand 20th out of 32 automakers overall in 2023, with 208 problems per 100 vehicles after three years.
-Granted, problems caught within the first three years would likely be covered under the factory warranty, but Consumer Reports, which draws data from a wider range of model years, ranked Porsche 13th out of 24 overall, indicating that Porsches seem to have issues in their post-warranty years as well.
+Power ranked the brand third among premium brands of automakers in 2025, coming in behind Lexus and Cadillac.
+Consumer Reports, which draws data from a wider range of model years, did not include Porsche in its 2025 reliability report, indicating that Porsches seem to have some issues in their post-warranty years.

-When things go wrong on Porsches, they’re not cheap to get back on the road, either.
-RepairPal data suggests that Porsches cost their owners $1,192 per year in repairs and maintenance, nearly double the $652 average across all brands.
+When things go wrong on Porsches, however, they’re not cheap to get back on the road.
+2019 RepairPal data suggests that Porsches cost their owners $1,192 per year in repairs and maintenance — nearly double the $652 average across all brands.

 Porsches also make unplanned trips to the mechanic 0.8 times per year, and 21% of the time, those repairs cost $2,000 or more.
 (The average vehicle goes to the shop 0.4 times per year, and only 12% of its repairs are that severe.)
 That was enough for RepairPal to give Porsche a 2.0 out of 5.0 reliability rating, placing it dead last out of 32 automakers.